seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week1/day1/EXERCISES.md

 [Welcome to Learn Git Branching](https://learngitbranching.js.org/)

 > Interested in learning Git?
 Well you've come to the right place!
-"Learn Git Branching" is the most visual and interactive way to learn Git on the web; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way.
+"Learn Git Branching" is the most visual and interactive way to learn Git on the web; you'll be challenged with exciting levels, given step-by-step demonstrations of powerful features, and maybe even have a bit of fun along the way. -->

-### On your own...
+## On your own...

-#### Make a Folder
+### Make a Folder

 * Open your termingl, and make sure you are in your home directory.
 Remember, you can use `pwd` to see your current directory.
 It should say something like `/Users/yourUsernam`
 * In your home directory, create a folder called `Repos` or `Repositories`.
 * Change into that folder and create a folder called `week1`.
 * Change into your `week1` folder and run `git init`
 * Hold that until tomorrow, we'll pick up from there.

+### Write a Week 1, Day 1 Journal

+* Move into the `repositories` folder we created in class
+* Make a new folder called `journal`
+* Make a file named `week1day1.md` (this is a Markdown file, you can treat it like a text file!)
+* Edit the file and write about Day 1, i.e. how are you feeling after the first morning?